Top 10 Reasons Leading to Cart Abandonment and How to Deal With It

 - Allow customers to checkout with guest profile and witness the drastic reduction in cart abandonment ratio.

-- Optimizing products and categories, as well engaging audiences with a great display, offer an honest layout for the consumers to browse the store.
+- Optimizing products and categories, as well as engaging audiences with a great display, offer an honest layout for the consumers to browse the store.
 Additionally, switching between different products and categories becomes easier and hassle-free due to an intuitive call to action.

 Hidden or Additional Charges: Hidden costs or additional charges are a big turn off for many online shoppers, especially when they are ready to buy a specific product from your website.
 Refrain from disappointing customers by avoiding adding up the selling costs without explicitly mentioning it up front.